Introduction to qFALL

 }

-In the next section we provide a hands-on tutorial on how to implement a cryptographic scheme.
 Note: This section is a step-by-step tutorial and as such code-blocks only display the outline of the code.
-In the top right corner of every code field, there is an eye with which you can display the entire documentation.
+In the top right corner of every code field, there is an eye, which allows you to display the entire documentation.
 Press it to see the solution.

-Firstly, we look at the formal definition of the scheme we will implement:
+First, we look at the formal definition of the scheme that we want to implement.

 pub trait PrivKeyEncryption {